Posted on Tuesday 09 November 2021

 For example, as the cost of basic necessities like groceries increases (and it’s more than two percent already from last year), the general idea is that minimum wage should increase as well.
 Of course, minimum wage hardly ever keeps up with the pace of inflation – and plenty of experts argue that it simply can’t.

 That means reducing the income of executives like presidents and CEOs, and not just by a little – it would take a massive pay cut in order to make that happen.
-And while making more money would definitely help folks pay the bills, a recent study by Fraser Institute argues that there are plenty of other factors that determine whether a minimum wage increase will help raise workers out of poverty.
+While making more money would definitely help folks pay the bills, a recent study by Fraser Institute argues that there are plenty of other factors that determine whether a minimum wage increase will help raise workers out of poverty.

-One of the most common concerns about increasing minimum wage is whether employers will be forced to lay off employees in order to offset higher labor costs.
+One of the most common concerns about increasing the minimum wage is whether employers will be forced to lay off employees in order to offset higher labour costs.
 If you’re a minimum wage worker in BC, you might be worried about getting laid off with the higher wage requirements – but how worried should you actually be?

 Generally speaking, layoffs due to higher payroll costs are more of a scare tactic than an actual occurrence (thank goodness).
-When Ontario increased their minimum wage in 2018, the number of jobs actually grew by 2.4 percent!
+When Ontario increased its minimum wage in 2018, the number of jobs actually grew by 2.4 percent!

 Contrary to popular fears, increasing the amount paid per hour for cashiers, restaurant, and fast food employees did not spark a mass exodus of jobs.
 Of course, we’d be remiss if we didn’t note that there were some downsides: while employment increased for those aged 25 to 54, there were some decreases in employment for workers aged 18 to 24.

 This younger age group is typically the age bracket that sees the most utilization of minimum wage jobs, so it’s certainly possible that an increase in minimum wage sparked an increase in automation.
-(That’s particularly true where fast food workers are concerned.)
+(That’s particularly true where fast-food workers are concerned.)
 Still, it’s tough to tell whether that push to more automation would have happened regardless – and the good news is that the folks aged 25 to 54 were able to earn more than they were before.

 There’s still a lot of “what ifs” when it comes to raising the minimum wage, and with plenty of moving parts, it’s difficult to pinpoint the true economic impacts of raising minimum pay.
 At any rate, current data does not support the idea that companies will suddenly start laying off workers and drastically cutting hours to accommodate an increase in pay – which is terrific news if you live in BC!